BaosenZ/amoeba-detection/level3_objectDetectionUsingJetsonNano/Jetson Nano Tutorial.md

 >Note that if you run out of memory or your process is "killed" during training, close the extra windows/process and try [Mounting SWAP](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-transfer-learning.md#mounting-swap) to save memory.

 The argument `--data` is the dataset directory, we need to locate the amoeba dataset in my Github project.
 The argument `--model-dir` is the directory to output the trained model checkpoints.
 The argument `--dataset-type` is to specify the dataset type.
 We set the dataset type is `voc`.
 When we label the image, we also label them as `voc` type.
 The argument `--net` is network architecture, it can be `mb1-ssd`, `mb1-lite-ssd`, `mb2-ssd-lite`.
 The argument `--pretrained-ssd` is pretrained model, the default is `models/mobilenet-v1-ssd-mp-0_675.pth`.
 The argument `--epochs` is to set the number of epoch.
 To save the education and training time, we can set the epoch number 20.
 Based on my test, when the epoch number is 60, the mAP can achieve 0.87 for test dataset.
-Students can know more arguments description by typing `python3 train_ssd.py help` or by looking at the [source code](https://github.com/dusty-nv/pytorch-ssd/blob/3f9ba554e33260c8c493a927d7c4fdaa3f388e72/train_ssd.py).
+Students can know more arguments description by typing `python3 train_ssd.py -h` for help or by looking at the [source code](https://github.com/dusty-nv/pytorch-ssd/blob/3f9ba554e33260c8c493a927d7c4fdaa3f388e72/train_ssd.py).

 After that, we need to convert the model to ONNX (Open Neural Network Exchange), so that we can load it with TensorRT (TensorRT is a machine learning framework that is published by Nvidia to run inference):